-Our Responsible Travel Policy
+Our Responsible Travel Policies

 As lovers of the natural world ourselves, our aim is to operate in the most ecologically responsible manner possible.
 And we think this should be the essence of the ‘self-guided’ concept.
 We are not a “mass market” operator.
-We choose to offer and present our holidays in a way that offers walkers the opportunity to enjoy everything that this beautiful region has to offer while leaving the smallest discernable footprint on the environment.
-Our hiking holidays are designed to contribute to the local and rural communities and economies that we visit.
-As most of our holidays are walking based, we aim to keep our operations as environmentally friendly as possible.
+We choose to offer and present our holidays in a way that offers walkers the opportunity to enjoy everything that a beautiful region has to offer while leaving the smallest discernable footprint on the environment.
+Our hiking and cycling holidays are designed to contribute to the local and rural communities and economies that we visit.
+As most of our holidays are walking and cycling based, we aim to keep our operations as environmentally friendly as possible.

-All our accommodation in each destination is hand-picked and regularly tested by members of the Natural Adventure team so you can rest assured you will return to comfortable accommodation at the end of your days walking.
+- All our accommodation in each destination is hand-picked and regularly tested by members of the Natural Adventure team so you can rest assured you will return to comfortable accommodation at the end of your days walking.

-In remote locations where we believe the hiking includes spectacular views and nature, we stay in locally owned 3-star hotels or local guest-houses.
+- In remote locations where we believe the hiking includes spectacular views and nature, we stay in locally owned hotels or local guest-houses.
 These are always clean and comfortable and serve local fresh locally sourced food.
 In specific locations where we believe there is a genuine opportunity to experience a unique local flavour, we also stay in local guesthouses where our clients are greeted with traditional hospitality, clean and comfortable rooms and locally sourced fresh food.

-We typically use local public transport, buses and trains to transfer our clients at the beginning and the end of the itinerary.
+- We typically use local public transport, buses and trains to transfer our clients at the beginning and the end of the itinerary.
 We encourage our clients to use public transport where possible and offer private car transfers which are neither economical nor environmentally friendly only where there are no alternatives, or as additionally charged options.
 Baggage transfers between hotels are typically made by local drivers and not by taxi companies.
 By using local transport services we support the local economy in the regions where we operate.

-We are still the only company which offers self-guided walking holidays in Kosovo, the youngest country in Europe.
+- We are still the only company which offers self-guided walking holidays in Kosovo, the youngest country in Europe.
 We believe in its potential as a tourism destination and have been partnering with the Swiss charity Swisscontact on a project for encouraging and promoting sustainable tourism in Kosovo.
 As part of this project our founder, Peter Duncan visited Kosovo in 2015.

-In Bulgaria, we are supporting the local NGO Rekichka, which has been implementing a number of projects related to the development of sustainable tourism and biodiversity protection in cooperation with the United Nations Development Programme and the European Union.
+- In Bulgaria, we are supporting the local NGO Rekichka, which has been implementing a number of projects related to the development of sustainable tourism and biodiversity protection in cooperation with the United Nations Development Programme and the European Union.

-In 2011 another of our founders, Alexander Pazderski, made a widely publicised record-breaking kayaking trip on the Danube, paddling in winter conditions from Vidin to Silistra (almost the entire Bulgarian section of Danube, more than 400 km) in only 4 days.
+- In 2011 another of our founders, Alexander Pazderski, made a widely publicised record-breaking kayaking trip on the Danube, paddling in winter conditions from Vidin to Silistra (almost the entire Bulgarian section of Danube, more than 400 km) in only 4 days.
 This trip typically takes 12 days if you are an experienced kayaker.
 The challenge was aimed to raise awareness of four endangered bird species in Bulgaria living along the Danube: the Phalacrocorax pygmaeus, Aythya nyroca, Haliaeetus albicilla and the Pelecanus crispus.